willkg/blog/posts/mozilla/crashstats_tools_v1_0_1.rst

 v1.0.1 released!
 ================

-I extracted two commands we have in the Socorro local dev environment as a separate Python project.
+I extracted two commands we have in the Socorro local dev environment into a separate Python project and released it on PyPI.
 This allows anyone to use those two commands without having to set up a Socorro local dev environment.

-The audience for this is pretty limited, but I think it'll help significantly for testing analysis tools.
+The audience for this library is pretty limited, but I think it'll help significantly with crash report testing and analysis tools.

-Say I'm working on an analysis tool that looks at crash report minidump files and does some additional analysis on it.
-I could use ``supersearch`` command to get me a list of crash ids to download data for and the ``fetch-data`` command to download the requisite data.
+For example, if I was looking at crash report minidump files and needed to automate identifying, downloading, and performing additional analysis on them, I could use the ``supersearch`` command to get a list of crash ids to download data for and the ``fetch-data`` command to download the crash report files.

 .. code-block:: bash